sge-network/sge/docs/specs/DVM/03_State.md

 ## **PublicKeysChangeProposal**

-The public keys change proposal is store in the state to be used in order to change compromised public key.
+The public keys change proposal is store in the state to be used to change the compromised public keys.

 ```proto
 // PublicKeysChangeProposal is the type for the proposal for additions and